kimpenguin/RemoteSensing/MODIS-USGS/MCD43A3-Albedo/readme.md

   3. Name of the sinusoidal GRASS location in which you would like to process
   	* ``sinusoidal``
   4. Name of mapset that will be created in the sinusoidal location
-  	* ``kpeng``
+  	* ``albedo``

 **Outputs**

-The time series average, standard deviation, and variance are stored in the directory, outputs, created when the script is executed.
+The time series average, standard deviation, and variance are stored in the directory, **outputs**, created  in the directory entered as a parameters when the script is executed.